 Ghost Land (1876) by Emma Hardinge Britten is the alleged memoir of Britten’s European occultist colleague the Chevalier Louis, and combines fiction and fact in ways that baffle modern researchers.
 It describes the Orphic Circle as a group of experimenters into clairvoyance, mesmerism, spiritualism, etc. In addition to the free online edition available through the SSOC (Standard Spiritualist and Occult Corpus) the most recent reprint is from the Cambridge University Press, 2014.

 Art Magic (1876) by Emma Hardinge Britten is a companion doctrinal work attributed to the same narrator, and with Ghost Land was studied by the HBofL and its successors into the 20th century.
 In 2011 a scholarly edition with introduction and annotations by Marc Demarest was published by The Typhon Press.

 The Light of Egypt (1889) by T.H.
 Burgoyne is the major doctrinal book by a founder of the Hermetic Brotherhood of Luxor.
 An astrological emphasis that began with the Chevalier Louis increases with Burgoyne.
 (Link is to a later edition of Volume One.)

-The Language of the Stars (1897) is Burgoyne’s final astrological study, showing as much influence from Grimke as its predecessor.
+The Language of the Stars (1892) is Burgoyne’s first astrological study, showing as much influence from Grimke as its predecessor, and foreshadowing influence from Stebbins as his next collaborator into the twentieth century.

 The Quest of the Spirit (1913) by Genevieve Stebbins is the accumulated life wisdom of a man known as “A Pilgrim of the Way,” almost certainly her husband Norman Astley.
 It represents a radical shift of emphasis from Hermetic Brotherhood of Luxor teachings, and reveals Stebbins and Astley to be devotees of Henri Bergson and William James rather than occult tradition.